Stephen Hammond: Summer-born campaign

 In Parliament, Hammond has been an advocate of giving summer-born and premature children the right to start school a year later, to give them extra time for development.
 In October 2015 he held an adjournment debate on this issue, arguing that "summer-born children can suffer from long-term development issues and a lag in educational standards". and highlighting the inconsistent treatment of these children by councils.
 In response, Nick Gibb MP, the Minister of State for Schools, set out plans in a letter to all schools to change the school admissions code to allow summer-born children to start reception class at the age of 5.

 In October 2016, Hammond held another adjournment debate on this topic, urging the Government to take action more quickly and to provide a timetable for the changes.

 Personal life

 Hammond has been married to Sally Hammond since 1991.
 The couple live in Wimbledon Park and they have one daughter.
 He employs his wife as his Office Manager on an annual salary of over £45,000, making her one of only six MP's assistants paid more than £40,000.
+Sally Hammond was a Conservative candidate in Graveney ward at the 2022 Merton London Borough Council election.

 Hammond used to play hockey for a National League team and for his county.
 He continued to play veterans hockey for Wimbledon.